OpenGenus/cosmos/code/search/README.md

 # cosmos
-Your personal library of every algorithm and data structure code that you will ever encounter
+Your personal library of every algorithm and data structure code that you will ever encounter.